shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 ![StyleGAN2](assets/styleGAN2%20architecture.png "StyleGAN vs. StyleGAN2 (Revised) architecture")

 ## Data
-The dataset that this model is trained on is the publicly available OASIS brain dataset.
+The dataset that this model is trained on is the publicly available ADNI brain dataset.
 This dataset contains 2D MRI image slices of brains.
 The directory structure of this dataset is the following:

 ```
 └───keras_png_slices_data